dragnldy/GenieEmulator/README.md

 127.0.0.1 is the local loopback address and is the default
 8888 is the default listening port
-source and client only used it using internal test procedures- otherwise don't include
+source and client only used for internal test procedures- otherwise don't include
 Should be compatible with Windows, Linux, and MacOS but only tested in Windows.